-Diesel oxidation catalysts (DOC) are well proven technology, commercially available and are currently used in retrofit programs in the US and Europe.
-DOCs are effective in reducing HC, CO and PM emissions, but usually have no significant impact on $NO_x$ emissions.
+DOCs are well proven technology, commercially available and are used in retrofit programs in the United States, Europe, Asia and Australia.
+DOCs are effective in reducing PM, hydrocarbon and carbon monoxide emissions.
 DOCs are also effective in reducing odours from diesel exhaust.

-DOCs are the cheapest after-treatment technology, require no maintenance and are very durable (one estimate of catalyst life is 600,000km).

-It is recommended that retrofit programs focus on the use of diesel oxidation catalysts in the medium term.
-While the costs and other complexities with the use of particle traps tend to limit their adoption at this stage, they have the capacity to deliver substantial reductions in PM emissions, and may be a viable option where the particular fuel and engine operating conditions can be achieved.
+DOCs are the cheapest after-treatment technology, require no maintenance and are very durable.
+Current retrofit programs often focus on the use of diesel oxidation catalysts.
+However, while the costs and other complexities with the use of particle filters tend to limit their adoption at this stage, they have the capacity to deliver substantial reductions in PM emissions, and may be a viable option where particular engine operating conditions can be achieved.